mimoralea/king-pong/report.md

 ## Methodology

-There were several steps that we took in order to make this work.
+There were several steps in order to make this work.
 The Deep Network was a challenge, and the learner took a long time to show progress.
 In fact, we had to source a GTX 980 and install CUDA support on our server in order to iterate over our implementation fast enough.

 ### Data Preprocessing